-Following the amendment, applicants for temporary residence and work permits will no longer be required to prove that:
+Following the amendment, applicants for temporary residence and work permits are no longer be required to prove that:

 - they have a source of stable and regular income, sufficient to support themselves and dependant family members,